Brentford High Street Project logo - lines represent the High Street and Rivers Brent and Thames

 Properties

-Notes prepared for numbers 51, 52, Fire Station (53), 54, 55, 56, 57, 58 and Police Station (60); also a list of photos, ephemera and maps
+Notes prepared for numbers 51, 52, Fire Station (53), 54, 55, 56, 57, 58, 59, and Police Station (60); also a list of photos, ephemera and maps

 Number 51

-John Figg, listed as carpenter, builder, architect and surveyor in successive censuses from 1841 – 1871 lived here.
+John Figg, listed as carpenter, builder, architect and surveyor in successive censuses from 1841 - 1871 lived here.
 He was born in Maidstone, Kent.
-Mason’s 1853 directory includes: ‘John Figg, carpenter and builder, agent to the Conservative Land Society, and Hon.
-Secretary to the Literary and Scientific Society, High Street’.
-This was also the birthplace of Victorian artist John Macallan Swan (1847 – 1910) (C50).
-By 1851 the artist to be was living on Ealing Lane, Brentford with his parents Robert & Elizabeth, who were both born in Crossgate, Fife, Scotland.
+Mason's 1853 directory includes: 'John Figg, carpenter and builder, agent to the Conservative Land Society, and Hon.
+Secretary to the Literary and Scientific Society, High Street'.
+He later was appointed as Brentford's second surveyor - read more about his work and life.

 In the 1909/10 Valuation, no. 51 was described as a house and premises owned by Messrs Young & Marten Ltd of 1-5 Romford Road, Watford.
 They also owned no. 52.
-The property was a double-fronted house at the corner of Goat Wharf and was ‘fairly old’ with ‘modern drains’.
-The frontage was 28’ 9” plus 10’ for a (warehouse?).
+The property was a double-fronted house at the corner of Goat Wharf and was fairly old with modern drains.
+The frontage was 28' 9" plus 10' for a (warehouse?).

-No. 51 was demolished in the 1930s (C50) and a four storey hotel was built on this site in 2003 (L).
+No. 51 was demolished in the 1930s (C50) and a four-storey hotel was built on this site in 2003 (L).

 Top